perforce/helix-authentication-service/docs/Proxies.md

 In the example above, the `SVC_BASE_URI` setting starts with `https` while the `PROTOCOL` setting is `http` -- this tells the service that it will be listening for HTTP connections while a proxy will be handling the HTTPS connection with the client.
 This is commonly referred to as TLS termination, which offloads the work of the TLS connection to the proxy and leaves the auth service to focus on authentication.

-One tradeoff of using http is that the service will no longer validate the client certificate sent by the client applications (such as the login extension in Helix Core Server) since the certificate is not delivered to the service over HTTP.
-If this is a concern, then remove the `PROTOCOL` setting and the service will manage the HTTPS connection directly (and validate the client certs).
+One tradeoff of using HTTP is that the service will no longer validate the client certificate sent by the client applications (such as the login extension in Helix Core Server) since the certificate is not delivered to the service over HTTP.
+If this is a concern, then see the section titled [Client certificate](#client-certificate) for more informatin.

 ### Port Number